Sangram Singh: Awards and recognition

 Sangram received the Man of Substance award on India Men Show which took place on 18 April 2019, at the Metropolitan Hotel, New Delhi.
 He is also the world peace brand ambassador of Wockhardt Group.
 He received the title Indian Affairs Indian of the year 2014 in Sports Leadership at the 5th Annual Indian Affairs, founded by Satya Brahma, at India Leadership Conclave & Indian Affairs Business Leadership Awards 2014.
 He gave a motivational talk to the students of IIT Delhi in February 2016 when he was invited to the institution as a guest of honour.
 Recently, a chapter on Sangram's life journey has been included in Hindi textbooks for children studying in the 7th standard.
 A scholarship in a university under Sangram Singh has been offered to students who come from modest families.
 Sangram was also appointed the brand ambassador for Haryana Kabaddi League, that was organised in Haryana in June 2016.
 Sangram was invited by the AYUSH ministry and the NDMC to Delhi as guest of honour to motivate youngsters on International Yoga Day 2016, by sharing his life story and talking about the benefits of yoga.

 Personal life

 Sangram Singh hails from Rohtak, Haryana.
-His parents are Umed Singh and Ramodevi.
 He has a brother and a sister.
 Born in the village of Madina, Sangram fought rheumatoid arthritis and got up from the wheelchair to become a wrestler representing India.
 He also had a brief stint in Delhi Police.
 Sangram and actress Payal Rohatgi got engaged on 27 February 2014 at a ceremony in Payal's hometown Ahmedabad.
-He is also a registered organ donor.

-Updates of COVID-19

-Sangram Singh launched nationwide mentor-ship campaign "HaraoCorona, ChampionBanona 21" to combat the impact of the pandemic on everyone, especially youth.